GeoscienceAustralia/ptha/ptha_access/example_event_access_scripts/random_scenario_sampling/random_scenario_sampling.md

 ## 27     9.8        NA
 ```

-Alternatively one may use the *self-normalised* importance sampling weights.
+Alternatively one may use the *self-normalised* importance-sampling weights.
 Exceedance-rates estimated with this method are asymptotically unbiased (i.e.
 the bias shrinks to zero as we increase the number of samples per magnitude),
 but have some bias with finite sample sizes.